-Need a gift idea for a saxophone player?
+Need some more gift ideas for a saxophone player?
 Or maybe you’re a sax player and need a convenient way to drop some hints to your loved ones so you don’t get another ugly sweater this year.

 In this post I’ve put together a list of great gift ideas in all price ranges that will make any sax player very happy and help anyone shopping for a saxophone player get the right present.